 Botnet attacks start with cyber criminals gaining access to devices by compromising their security.
-They could do this via hacks like the injection of Trojan viruses or basic social engineering tactics.
-Then these devices are brought under control using software that commands the devices to carry out attacks on a large scale.
+They could do this via hacks like the injection of Trojan horse viruses or basic social engineering tactics.
+Then these devices are brought under control using malicious software that commands the devices to carry out attacks on a large scale.

 The Different Types of Botnets